Pensions and Retirements

 In general, to qualify for old age Social Security benefits, a person must have earned at least 40 credits over their working lives.
 A credit is based on the amount of money earned by working on a job for which you and your employer paid Social Security payroll taxes.
 You don’t earn credits for money earned from pension payments, from interest earned on savings, or from dividends earned on investments, since you don’t pay Social Security taxes on these kinds of income.
 The amount of earnings it takes to earn a credit changes each year.
 In 2015, you had to earn at least $1220 in covered earnings to get one Social Security credit.
 However, you can earn only 4 Social Security credits in a single year.
 During your lifetime, you will probably earn many more credits than the minimum number required to be eligible for benefits, but these extra credits will not increase your benefits.

 Social Security also requires that a person be of a certain age before they are eligible to receive full retirement benefits.
 This is often called the full retirement age or the normal retirement age.
 The age of eligibility for full retirement benefits depends on a retiree’s date of birth.
-Those people born before 1938 have a normal retirement age of 65, but the normal retirement age increases by two months for each ensuing year of birth until the 1943 year of birth, when it stays at age 66 until the year of birth 1955 is reached.
+Those people born before 1938 had a normal retirement age of 65, but the normal retirement age increased by two months for each ensuing year of birth until the 1943 year of birth was reached, after which it stayed at age 66 until the year of birth 1955 is reached.
 Thereafter, the normal retirement age increases again by two months for each year, ending in the 1960 year of birth, after which normal retirement age stays fixed at age 67.

 If you like, you can continue to work after you start drawing Social Security, but it may turn out that your Social Security payouts will be smaller during the period while you are still working.
 Social Security has a rule known as the “earnings test” that can affect the benefits that some retirees receive when they continue to work after signing up for retirement benefits.
 However, the earnings test applies only to those people who started drawing Social Security benefits before reaching their full retirement age.
 If you start receiving Social Security payments at age 62 but are still working and are earning more than $15,720 per year (the annual limit for 2015), your Social Security benefit is reduced by $1 for every $2 that you earn above that limit.
 The earnings limit increases as you get older.
 In the last year before reaching your full retirement age, the earnings limit rises to $41,880, and your benefits are reduced $1 for every $3 that you earn above that limit.